sandbreak80/dec25_lab/START_HERE.md

 Your lab is successful when:

+1. ✅ All 9 deployment phases completed without errors
-1. ✅ Controller UI loads at `https://controller-teamN.splunkylabs.com/controller/`
+2. ✅ Controller UI loads at `https://controller-teamN.splunkylabs.com/controller/`
-2. ✅ You can log in with `admin/welcome`
+3. ✅ You can log in with `admin/welcome`
-3. ✅ All services show "Success" in `appdcli ping`
+4. ✅ All services show "Success" in `appdcli ping`
-4. ✅ Dashboard shows "Platform Services: OK"
+5. ✅ Dashboard shows "Platform Services: OK"
-5. ✅ You can create an application and see data flowing

 ---

 ## 🎯 Learning Objectives

-After completing this lab, you will understand:
+By completing this 9-step deployment, you will learn:

-- ✅ AppDynamics architecture and components
+- ✅ AWS infrastructure components (VPC, EC2, ALB, Route53)
-- ✅ Kubernetes cluster deployment
+- ✅ Kubernetes cluster architecture and setup
-- ✅ AWS infrastructure automation
-- ✅ Load balancing and SSL certificates
+- ✅ AppDynamics platform components and their roles
-- ✅ Application monitoring setup
 - ✅ Troubleshooting distributed systems
+- ✅ Service health monitoring and verification
+- ✅ Common deployment issues and their fixes

 ---